eniac/otti/README.md

 docker build -t otti .
 ```

-And then get terminal access to it.
+And then run the container with 200GB of memory and get terminal access
 ```
-docker run -it otti
+docker run -m 200g -it otti
 ```

 ## Reproducing experimental results